Pam Bondi Testifies Before Congress on Handling of Epstein Files Amid Criticism - PRESS AI WORLD

 side-post-image

-Pam Bondi Testifies Before Congress Amid Criticism Over Handling of Epstein Files
+Pam Bondi Testifies Before Congress on Handling of Epstein Files Amid Criticism

-• Pam Bondi testified before Congress regarding her handling of the Epstein files.
+• Pam Bondi testified before a House committee regarding her handling of Epstein files.

 SHARE THIS ARTICLE: